Oyster Restoration to Protect Nansemond River Shorelines

 Dr. Lisa Drake

-The organizations have selected five sites and began installations in March 2021.
-This groundbreaking work is made possible by a grant from Suffolk-based Bleakhorn Foundation.
-Different materials will be used to construct the oyster reefs and results will be monitored and evaluated to determine the most effective practices in the region.
-This will lay the foundation for future shoreline oyster restoration work throughout Hampton Roads, Virginia.
+The organizations selected five sites and began installations in March 2021.
+This groundbreaking work was made possible by a grant from Suffolk-based Bleakhorn Foundation.
+Different materials were used to construct the oyster reefs and results have been monitored and evaluated to determine the most effective practices in the region.
+This laid the foundation for future shoreline oyster restoration work throughout Hampton Roads, Virginia.

 Find out more about this incredible project in our interactive story map below.